derptest/phpmachinist/README.md

 Add the package derptest/phpmachinist to your composer.json For more information about Composer, please visit http://getcomposer.org

+## Configure
+Configuration of PHP Machinist happens in two steps:

+1. Register data stores
+    Registering data stores is done via either the static `Machinist::Store()` method or the `addStore()` method on a Machinist instance.
+Both methods take the same parameters, a `Store` instance and an optional name for that store.
+If no name is given, it will default to `default`.
+Below is an example of both:

+    ```php
+    <?php
+    use DerpTest\Machinist\Machinist;
+    use DerpTest\Machinist\Store\SqlStore;

+    // This store will be referenced by the name "default"
+    Machinist::Store(SqlStore::fromPdo(new \PDO('sqlite::memory:'));

+    // This store will be referenced by the name "non-default"
+    Machinist::instance()->addStore(
+        SqlStore::fromPdo(new \PDO('sqlite::memory:'),
+        'non-default'
+    );
+    ```

 ## Examply thing
 some tables: